 Son Delbert Minerd (1920-1978) was born on April 21, 1920.

 He married Minnie "Gail" King.
-They had one daughter, Mary Ellen Hoover.
+They resided on a farm near Whipkey Dam and had one daughter, Mary Ellen Hoover.

 He served in action with the 305th Infantry of the 77th Division of the Army during World War II.
 Stationed in the Philippines, Delbert was an admirer of famed war correspondent Ernie Pyle, whose stories about common soldiers on the front lines were seen in newspapers coast to coast -- before Pyle was felled by a Japanese bullet in 1945.
 As reported in The Messenger, "the 77th Division ... was with Ernie Pyle when he fell.
 Delbert said they lost a great friend when Pyle was killed, [and] that he had done many things for them."
 In a letter to his grandmother Minerd, Delbert also penned these words: